adityameharia/ravel/cmd/ravel_cluster_admin/README.md

       the existing keys are hashed at also changes.
 So the keys that will now get hashed to this new cluster are relocated there.
-- This hashing is done using [consistent hashing with bounded loads](https://arxiv.org/abs/1608.01350) to ensure that every cluster gets and even distribution of load with minimal relocation.
+- This hashing is done using [consistent hashing with bounded loads](https://arxiv.org/abs/1608.01350) to ensure that every cluster gets an even distribution of load with minimal relocation.
 - Data relocation also takes place when clusters are removed.

 ```shell